António José Seguro

-António José Martins Seguro (born 11 March 1962) is a Portuguese politician for the Socialist Party (PS).
-Seguro was Secretary General of the PS from 2011 until September 2014, and he was the leader of the largest opposition party in the Portuguese Parliament.
-He is a candidate for the 2026 presidential election.
+António José Martins Seguro (Note: /pt-PT/) (born 11 March 1962) is a Portuguese politician who has been the president of Portugal since 2026, having won the 2026 Portuguese presidential election.
+A member of the Socialist Party (PS), Seguro previously served as secretary-general of the PS from 2011 to 2014, during which time he was also the leader of the opposition.